OpenHisiIpCam/hiburn/README.md

 *Notes*:
 - Since U-Boot usually connects to default TFTP server's port (69) you will need to be a root (or find some workaround like `authbind`)
+- Existing commands write into your device's RAM only; its flash stays pristine.
+So the device won't turn into a brick if something goes wrong - just reset it.

 ## Dependencies
 The tool is written on python3 and needs (obviously) python3 as well as a few packages from PyPI